DevExpress/devextreme-documentation/api-reference/10 UI Components/dxLoadPanel/1 Configuration/container.md

 - **.dx-viewport**
 - **body**

-If you set this property to the particular element, the [shading]({basewidgetpath}/Configuration/#shading) applies to this element.
-The {WidgetName} calculates its size relatively to this element.
+If you set this property to a specific element, the [shading]({basewidgetpath}/Configuration/#shading) applies to this element.
+The {WidgetName} calculates its size relative to the element.